marlon360/rki-covid-api/docs/endpoints/germany.md

 ```

 -Attention-
-The 4-day-r-value is published as "r" (as bevor!)
+The 4-day-r-value is published as "r" (as bevor!),
 the 7-day-r-value is published as "r7"

 ## `/germany/history`